saturneric/GpgFrontend/manual/translate-interface.md

 start this work.
 This is very important, please contact me first so that the work you do can be better used by GpgFrontend.

+### Updates to Translation Work Process

+- **For correcting existing translations**: You can directly modify the ts files and then send them to me via email.
+- **For adding a new language translation**: If you're unfamiliar with the process, you can request a new ts file by emailing me.
+I will provide you with the necessary file to start the translation for the new language.

 ### Hand in your work

 You can submit your great work in two ways:

 1. Raise a pull request and merge the changed translation file(s) to the repository.
 2. [Email ME](mailto:eric@bktus.com).
-Please attach the changed ts file on the email.
+Please attach the changed ts file in the email.